thehydrogen/neo/README.md

     .usingItem(...) // you'll want to bruteforce this .hitSlowdown(...) // you'll want to bruteforce this .sneaking(...)
-    .motion(...) // see below
     .lastReportedBoundingBox(...) // from location, as a bounding box .build();
 ```

 This method returns an `IterationResult` object.
-Among offset and predicted location, it will also return the predicted motion.

-You can choose to use this predicted motion to be fed in next tick, or actual movement deltas (safer).
+Upon finding the correct result, run `Emulator#confirm` on the `IterationHolder` received from the `IterationResult.`

 ## License
 Neo is licensed under the MIT License.
 Have fun